- Bats Right, Throws Right

 - Born August 13, 1949 in Tuskegee, AL USA

-Thornton, in a seven-year minor league career, hit over .300 only once, in a partial season for Eugene in 1972.
+Thornton, in a seven-year minor league career, hit over .300 only once, in a partial season for the Eugene Emeralds in 1972.
 Mike Schmidt was a teammate.
 Schmidt, who was the same age as Thornton, hit .291 and slugged .550 while Thornton hit .319 and slugged .532 (in 46 games).

 Thornton is the brother-in-law of the late Pat Kelly.